Sharing a bedroom - how to help your children get along

 When big families fill up small homes, children frequently have to share a bedroom.
 It can be a great opportunity for closeness between siblings, but you need to strike the right balance between encouraging them to share their space and giving them some rights over their own property.

 Is it OK for my children to share a bedroom?

 "We are considering moving in with my in-laws for a year to save some money.
 They have a three-bedroom house which means that my kids (a two-year-old boy and a four-year-old girl) would have to share a room – and possibly a bed.
 Is there any reason why either sharing a room or sharing a bed would be detrimental?"

 Dr Erickson says…

-At that young age, there is nothing inherently wrong with a brother and sister sharing a room, or even a bed.
-In fact, it’s a luxury that we even ask the question – the idea of a separate room or bed for each child in the family is unheard of in many parts of the world (and among many families in this country).
+At that young age, there is nothing inherently wrong with a brother and sister sharing a room.
+In fact, it’s a luxury that we even ask the question – the idea of a separate room for each child in the family is unheard of in many parts of the world.

 Although there will not necessarily be any harm in having the children share a room, it makes sense to think about how you can make this new, temporary living arrangement work smoothly for you and your children.
 I’d suggest you start by asking yourself some questions.